GTRONICK/QNote/README.md

 Press Ctrl + G, or go to the Tools menu, and click on Go to Line...
 Then, select the line you want to go to.
 You can only select a valid line number.

 **10. Activate the Word Wrap:**
 Press Alt + W or go to the Settings menu, and check Word Wrap.
-This will hide the horizontal scrollbar and will wrap the text if it exceeds the horizontal page limit.
+This will hide the horizontal scroll bar and will wrap the text if it exceeds the horizontal page limit.

 **11. Load a Theme:**
 You can load a Style Sheet for this application and make it look as cool as you want!, just go to the Settings menu, and click on Load Theme.
 Then select a valid Style Sheet.